Why the Section 8 HCVP makes sense for landlords

 - If there’s a problem, terminate the lease at any point with good cause – or terminate for whatever reason you choose once the initial lease period is up.

-Guaranteed, on-time payments
+Guaranteed, on-time payments with Direct Deposit

 Flexibility and stability

-Hiccups in the economy usually hit low-income families - your tenants - first and hardest.
+Hiccups in the economy usually hit low-income families – your tenants – first and hardest.
 Usually, a layoff or reduction in hours puts your rent at risk.
-But, if a the income of a Section 8 HCVP tenant unexpectedly drops, HACA can reduce the tenant's portion of the rent and increase HACA's share - flexibility that reduces missed tenant rent payments and preserves tenancies.
+But, if the income of a Section 8 HCVP tenant unexpectedly drops, HACA can reduce the tenant’s portion of the rent and increase HACA’s share to you – flexibility that reduces missed tenant rent payments and preserves tenancies.

 Setting the rent

-We'll work with you to identify the maximum rent for you unit (see How Much Rent Can I Charge?) based on HACA's payment standard and comparable rents.
-The rent you charge your Section 8 HCVP tenant will be the same you charge everyone else, as long as its comparable to similar units in your area and within HACA's payment standards.
+We’ll work with you to identify the maximum rent for your unit (see How Much Rent Can I Charge?) based on HACA’s payment standard and comparable rents.
+The rent you charge your Section 8 HCVP tenant will be the same you charge everyone else, as long as its comparable to similar units in your area and within HACA’s payment standards.

 Got a vacancy?
 We’ll help you lease up